Hitchwiki/hitchhiking-data-standard/README.md

-# Standard for what and how to track hitchhiking rides
+# Standard for how to track hitchhiking rides

 Applications which help hitchikers track their trips should rely one a common data format such that records of rides can be shared easily and be used for the benefit of all.